natcap/invest.users-guide/source/en/urban_mental_health.rst

 Nature Exposure (NE) Estimation
 -------------------------------

-To estimate changes in health risk or benefits resulting from landscape modifications—such as those driven by land use planning or land cover change—nature exposure must be assessed under both baseline and scenario conditions (see Equation 3).
+To estimate changes in health risk or benefits resulting from landscape modifications—such as those driven by land use planning or land cover change—nature exposure must be assessed under both baseline and scenario conditions.

 The baseline nature exposure is the actual level of greenness as measured by the average NDVI within a user-defined search radius (or buffer distance) around each residence (here, we use population pixel as the proxy in this model).
 Given the potential mental health benefits of blue spaces, it would be ideal to include them in exposure assessments to more fully capture the diverse contributions of natural environments to human well-being.
 However, water bodies typically exhibit negative NDVI values, and there is currently insufficient empirical scientific evidence to derive a reliable effect size for blue space exposure using NDVI as a proxy.
 Consequently, the current version of the model provides an option to exclude (mask out) pixels classified as water bodies from the greenness exposure assessment.
 However, if users have access to robust, peer-reviewed effect sizes linking NDVI-based blue space exposure to health outcomes, they may choose to retain water bodies in the analysis.